michaelklishin/cassandra-chef-cookbook/README.md

 Create a branch, make the changes, then submit a pull request on GitHub with a brief description of what you've done and why your changes should be included.

+Write new resource/attribute description to `README.md`

+Run the tests (`rake`), ensuring they all pass.

 ## Copyright & License